Uniform Deconvolution for Poisson Point Processes: Uniform deconvolution model

 We consider $(X_i)_i$, the realization of a Poisson Process on $\R$, denoted by $N^X$, with $N_+:=N^X(\R)$ the number of occurrences.
 The uniform convolution model consists in observing $(Y_i)_i$, occurrences of a Poisson process $N^Y$, a noisy version of $N^X$ corrupted by a uniform noise, such that:

 where $a$, assumed to be known, is fixed.
 The errors $(\e_i)_i$ are supposed mutually independent, and independent of $(X_i)_i$.
 Then, we denote by $\lambda_X$ the intensity function of $N^X$, and $\mu_X$ its mean measure assumed to satisfy $\mu_X(\R)<\infty$, so that Note that $N_+\sim {\mathcal P}(\mu_X(\R)),$ where ${\mathcal P}(\theta)$ denotes the Poisson distribution with parameter $\theta$.
 Then we further consider that observing $N^X$ with intensity $\lambda_X$ is equivalent to observing $n$ i.i.d.
 Poisson processes with common intensity $f_X$, with $\lambda_X= n \times f_X$.
 This specification will be convenient to adopt an asymptotic perspective.
 As for $\lambda_Y$, the intensity of $N^Y$, it can easily be shown that where $f_\e$ stands for the density of the uniform distribution.
 The goal of the deconvolution method is to estimate $f_X$, based on the observation of $N^Y$ on a compact interval $[0,T]$ for some fixed positive real number $T$.
 In the following, we provide an optimal estimator of $f_X$ in the oracle and minimax settings.
-Minimax rates of convergence will be studied in the asymptotic perspective $n\to +\infty$ and parameters $a$, $T$ and $\|f_X\|_1$ will be viewed as constant.
+Minimax rates of convergence will be studied in the asymptotic perspective $n\to +\infty$ and parameters $a$ and $T$ will be viewed as constants.
+Furthermore, $\|f_X\|_1$, the $\L{1}$-norm will be assumed to be larger than an absolute constant, denoted by $r$.

 \paragraph{Notations.} We denote by $\|\cdot\|_{2,T}$, $\|\cdot\|_{1,T}$ and $\|\cdot\|_{\infty,T}$ the $\L{2}$, $\L{1}$ and sup-norm on $[0;T]$, and $\|\cdot\|_2$, $\|\cdot\|_1$, and $\|\cdot\|_{\infty}$ their analog on \R. Notation $\lesssim$ means that the inequality is satisfied up to a constant and $a_n=o(b_n)$ means that the ratio $a_n/b_n$ goes to 0 when $n$ goes to $+\infty$.
 Finally, $\llbracket a;b \rrbracket$ denotes the set of integers larger or equal to $a$ and smaller or equal to~$b$.